rdelcast/project-2/asking-for-help.md

 ## Technical Support:

 If you are stuck on a technical issue, that makes a lot of sense because you are doing web development, it is tricky, and you are new to it.
 Keep battling with it but make sure you are organized in your approach.
-The problem will certainly be exhaserbated if you add/change code trying to make things "look right" Instead, carefully working through the code line by line, examine the error and develope concrete, testable theories about the root of the problem.
+The problem will certainly be exacerbated if you add/change code trying to make things "look right" Instead, carefully working through the code line by line, examine the error and develope concrete, testable theories about the root of the problem.

 If you have been stuggling with a problem for an hour or more; you can request technical support by creating  an issue ticket on the project repo and filling out **ALL** of the following prompts:

     - I wanted ______ to happen.
     - I tried to make it happen by ______. (summary, link in code to follow)
     - I've pushed my current work to GitHub the code I am working on can be found \[here\]\(______\).